cordpackers/reUpdater/readme.md

 4. Go to `discordDir/app-latest.version.here/`, delete (or rename) the `updater.node` file and create a folder named `updater`.
 5. Copy `dist`, `node_modules` and `package.json` inside.

-(You must use npm and 32 bit version of Node!
-Use a switcher like nvm-windows or nvs if you want to keep your 64 bit version)

 Alternatively you can package this with a repacker. (recommended method if you want to test)